sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 Potential Syslog messages which can be logged are:
 ```
-DATE sonic INFO techsupport_cleanup[pid]: AUTO_TECHSUPPORT is not enabled.
-No TechSupport Cleanup is performed, current number of dumps: 5
-DATE sonic INFO techsupport_cleanup[pid]: max-techsupports is not configured.
-No TechSupport Cleanup is performed, current number of dumps: 5
 DATE sonic NOTICE techsupport_cleanup[pid]: /var/dump/ cleanup is performed. current number of dumps: 4
 ```